- What you are looking for woodworking chisels?

 - Split-proof plastic handles can withstand repeated hammering.

-- Excellent Choice to start Wood Working.
+- Excellent choice to start woodworking.

 - The case is pretty average.